RyanWoodzell/Sophomore-Workshop-Lab/README.md

-# Milestone 2
+# Milestone 1

 In Milestone 1, we created a software application that processes an article, removes the stop words, calculates basic statistics, and ranks words by frequencies.
 We found three different articles for two different news topics, for a total of six articles.

+# Milestone 2

 In Milestone 2, we implemented heuristics that address the following questions:
 1. Which article used the richest vocabulary?
 2. What is the list of words that were repeated the most per each article?
 3. Which one expressed a "positive attitude" vs a "negative attitude"?

+# Milestone 3

+In Milestone 3, we added the fileMovement class, allowing the user to create new topics and add their own articles into our program.
+They can eithe transfer an article from their computer, or type it right into the terminal.
+We also updated the user interface to be more practical for the user.

+## Refactoring

+--
 ## Group Members

 Erin Goodling, Ryan Woodzell, and Jack Callanan: Computer Science majors at Fairfield University